LegolasVzla/pgplsql-useful-examples/README.md

 - udf_users_tagged_get.sql: get the users tagged related with a spot.

+- udf_tags_get.sql: get the tags related with a spot.

 - udf_spots_nearby_within_X_kilometers_from_current_user_position: get the places within 5 km from the current position where you are.

 b) schema -> tables: examples tables.
 In "spots" table you can find PostGIS geometry columns (geom and position) used in the functions.